k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 ## What Are the Data Viewer Components?

-The Logical Unit Data Viewer has the following areas:
+The Logical Unit Data Viewer contains the following areas and components:
 * Sync Mode and Instance ID
 * Instances Tree
 * Instance DB Tree